 As more cultural content moves online and into the digital realm, will organizations that can acquire and monetize these new “means of production” capture market share before others even enter the market?
-This debate will investigate the economic and representational complications that may result from this gap.
+This debate investigated the economic and representational complications that may result from this gap.

-Participants in the third debate of the "Generation Elsewhere: Art in the Age of Distraction" series will include:
+Participants in the third debate of the "Generation Elsewhere: Art in the Age of Distraction" series included:

 - Simone Browne, Associate Professor, Department of African and African Diaspora Studies, University of Texas at Austin;